iconify/types/README.md

 }
 ```

-In this example both icons are 24x24, so width and height have been moved to root object.
+In this example, both icons are 24x24, so width and height have been moved to the root object.

 Another example: